Shravani-Porje/CrowdFunding-backend-/README.md

-# CrowdFunding-backend-
+# CrowdFunding-backend
-This includes the both frontend and backend for the crowdfunding project.
+This includes the backend for the crowdfunding project using expressJs and nodejs which includes models,routes,controllers,middleware.